gmail spamemail blockinginbox cleanup

 • Safe Unsubscribe: Only uses verified unsubscribe links

-• Gmail Integration: Works directly within your Gmail interface
+• Gmail Integration: Works directly within your Gmail

 • Privacy-First: Your emails never leave your browser